-The Mallard has increased steadily as a breeding bird in the UK since the 1960s, especially in England.
-The BBS Holt et al. 2015).
+The Mallard increased steadily as a breeding bird in the UK from the 1960s to around 2000, especially in England, with the trend levelling off since then.
+The BBS Frostet al. 2016).
 The species has recently been moved from the green to the amber list on the strength of this decline in the UK wintering population.
-There has been widespread moderate increase across Europe since 1980 (PECBMS 2015a).
+There has been widespread moderate increase across Europe since 1980 (PECBMS 2016a).

-$Smoothed\ population\ index,\ relative\ to\ an\ arbitrary\ 100\ in\ the\ year\ given,\ with\ 85\%\ confidence\ limits\ in\ green$
+Smoothed population index, relative to an arbitrary 100 in the year given, with 85% confidence limits in green